nessieisreal/nessie-ios-sdk-swift/README.md

 1. Download the entire SDK directory.
 2. Open the `Nessie-iOS-Wrapper.xcworkspace` file.
 3. Start working by either:
-  * Creating your work in a new Project Target.
+  * Creating a new Project Target and add your work there.
-  * Adding your files directly into the `Nessie-iOS-Wrapper`.
+  * Adding your files directly into the `Nessie-iOS-Wrapper` target.
 See `NessieTestProj` for examples.

 ##Usage and Examples
 ####Important Note